 This subclause requires a complete rewrite to have it reflect C++ issues.

+6.39.2 Guidance to language users

 6.41 Inheritance [RIP]

 6.41.1 Applicability to language

 Inheritance, the ability to create enhanced and/or restricted object classes based on existing object classes, can introduce a number of vulnerabilities, both inadvertent and malicious.
 Because inheritance allows the overriding of methods of the parent class and because object-oriented systems are designed to separate and encapsulate code and data, it can be difficult to determine where in the hierarchy an invoked method is actually defined.